jayarc/Adaptdark/README.md

 ### Please note that the install instructions below have not been updated, you need to download this repository and copy the folder to ~/.themes or /usr/share/themes and then it should appear in Gnome Tweak Tool.
 Also of note is the fact that I have tested by changes to Adapta on anything but Gnome 3.24 on Fedora 26 and Debian Stretch.

-### Of course I would like to thank Tista(tista500) the creator of Adapta for putting the time in to make a great theme and also to Nana-4 for creating Flat-Plat before it.
+### I would like to thank Tista(tista500) the creator of Adapta for putting the time in to make a great theme and also to Nana-4 for creating Flat-Plat before it.

 ### Feel free to tell me what is terrible, suggest any changes with a pull request and I'll do my best to help out.
 Happy computing!